Nephelai/Cheshire_Blog/README.md

 * Using Connect Module to save data in session.
 Message that saved in flash object removed after show in user.

 ### Winston (logger)
+* Required winston's Config and get Instance of it. than you can use logger. (info, err)

 ***
 ## Created By Cheshire.
 Updated 18-08-21